ShubhamPaliwal157/AnemoVisionHunt2025/README.md

 step 2: go to an online C++ runner like: https://www.programiz.com/cpp-programming/online-compiler/

-step 3: paste it the copied code there and run.
+step 3: paste in the copied code there and run.